joeyipara02/Azure-AD-Project/README.md

 * A resource group is a way to organize everything that you are going to build in your Azure environment.
 If you want to create a network with a few vm workstations and some servers you will need a centrailzed place to store all your network devices that you want on the same network.
 This is what the resource gorup does.
 Think of it as a container and you want to store all resources to your environment in one container.

-* **In order to create a resource group, we are going to click on "Resource Group".**
+* **In order to create a resource group, we're going to click on "Resource Group".**